This will result in more efficient milking and milkers will have no need to go into the yard to bring cows in.

 - Automate the backing gate switch to remove operator error e.g. use a timer on the switch which restricts each forward movement to 5 seconds.

-- Install a buzzer which sounds when the backing gate is operating.
+- Install a buzzer that sounds when the backing gate is operating.